typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 [narrower-property]: https://www.typescriptlang.org/play?#code/CYUwxgNghgTiAEkoGdnwPIwJYHMsDsoJ4BvAKHngAcYB7KkGAFwE8AueZJ7fHeAH07cCOANoBdANxkAvmTKgkcRNFTwAcrDoB3EMFIVqdBs3ZCeOWfIBmAV3xgmWWvngALKPmAQQyTLgIiTRgdAAoANyJbEA5-PEIIAEoOfFsAWwAjRgNKOCZbGFdIiGiAOhp6RlZSn14mN2k5BXBoZR8meChY7HiiaUVWhHb4DI5gnT1pDy8fPx7AiHHabVCoRKnPb184haWVjPWyIA

-#### Bug fixes to type definitions
+#### Bug fixes

 As with runtime code, types may have bugs.
 We define a ‘bug' here as a mismatch between types and runtime code.
 That is: if the types allow code which will cause a runtime type error, or if they forbid code which is allowed at runtime, the types are buggy.
 Types may be buggy by being inappropriately *wider* or *narrower* than runtime.

-For example:
+For example (noting that this list is illustrative, not exhaustive):

 -   If a function is typed as accepting `any` but actually requires a `string`, this will cause an error at runtime, and is a bug.

 -   If a function is typed as returning `string | number` but always returns `string`, this is a bug.
 It will not cause an error at runtime, since consumers must "narrow" the type to use it, and narrowing the type would not even be a breaking change.
 However, the type is incorrect, and it *will* require end users to do unnecessary work.

 -   If an interface is defined as having a property which is *not* part of the public API of the runtime object, or if an interface is defined as *missing* a a property which the public API of the runtime object does have, this is a bug.

-(This list is illustrative, not exhaustive.)

 As with runtime bugs, authors are free to fix type bugs in a patch release.
 As with runtime code, this may break consumers who were relying on the buggy behavior.
 However, as with runtime bugs, this is well-understood to be part of the sociotechnical contract of semantic versioning.